 C9.04.F08.
 Funding and leave for continuing education can be accumulated toward a sabbatical for a maximum period of three years.

+*C9.05.
+The provisions for termination of the mutual relationship between a minister of Word and Sacrament and this congregation shall be as follows:

-*C9.05. a.
-The call of a congregation, when accepted by a pastor, shall constitute a continuing mutual relationship and commitment which, except in the case of the death of the pastor, shall be terminated only following consultation with the synodical bishop and for the following reasons:
+a.
+The call of this congregation, when accepted by a pastor, shall constitute a continuing mutual relationship and commitment, which shall be terminated only by the pastor’s death or, following consultation with the synod bishop, for the following reasons:

 1) mutual agreement to terminate the call or the completion of a call for a specific term;

-2) resignation of the pastor, which shall become effective, unless otherwise agreed, 30 days after the date on which it was submitted;
+2) resignation of the pastor, which shall become effective, unless otherwise agreed, no later than 30 days after the date on which it was submitted;

-3) inability to conduct the pastoral office effectively in the congregation in view of local conditions without reflection on the competence or moral and spiritual character of the pastor;
+3) inability to conduct the pastoral office effectively in this congregation in view of local conditions;

-4) the physical or mental incapacity of the pastor;
+4) physical disability or mental incapacity of the pastor;

-5) disqualification of the pastor through discipline on grounds of doctrine, morality, or continued neglect of duty;
+5) suspension of the pastor through discipline for more than three months;

+6) resignation or removal of the pastor from the roster of Ministers of Word and Sacrament of this church;

+7) termination of the relationship between this church and this congregation;

-6) the dissolution of the congregation or the termination of a parish arrangement; or
+8) dissolution of this congregation or the termination of a parish arrangement; or

-7) suspension of the congregation as a result of discipline proceedings.
+9) suspension of this congregation through discipline for more than six months.

 b.
-When allegations of physical or mental incapacity of the pastor or ineffective conduct of the pastoral office have come to the attention of the bishop of the synod, the bishop in his or her sole discretion may, or when such allegations have been brought to the synod’s attention by an official recital of allegations by the Congregation Council or by a petition signed by at least one-third of the voting members of the congregation, the bishop shall investigate such conditions personally in company with a committee of two ordained ministers and one layperson.
+When allegations of physical disability or mental incapacity of the pastor under paragraph a.4) above, or ineffective conduct of the pastoral office under paragraph a.3) above, have come to the attention of the bishop of this synod,

+1) the bishop in his or her sole discretion may investigate such conditions personally together with a committee of two rostered ministers and one layperson, or

+2) when such allegations have been brought to the synod’s attention by an official recital of allegations by the Congregation Council or by a petition signed by at least one-third of the voting members of this congregation, the bishop personally shall investigate such conditions together with a committee of two rostered ministers and one layperson.

 c.
-In case of alleged physical or mental incapacity competent medical testimony shall be obtained.
-When such disability is evident, the bishop of the synod with the advice of the committee shall declare the pastorate vacant.
-Upon the restoration of a disabled pastor to health, the bishop of the synod shall take steps to enable the pastor to resume the ministry, either in the congregation last served or in another field of labor.
+In case of alleged physical disability or mental incapacity under paragraph a.4) above, the bishop’s committee shall obtain and document competent medical opinion concerning the pastor’s condition.
+When a disability or incapacity is evident to the committee, the bishop of this synod may declare the pastorate vacant.
+When the pastorate is declared vacant, the Synod Council shall list the pastor on the roster of Ministers of Word and Sacrament with disability status.
+Upon removal of the disability and restoration of the pastor to health, the bishop shall take steps to enable the pastor to resume the ministry, either in the congregation last served or in another appropriate call.